rompetomp/inertia-bundle/README.md

 $this->inertia->viewData('title', 'Page Title');
 ```

+You can access this data in your layout file under the `viewData` variable.

 ## Asset versioning
 Like in Laravel, you can also pass a version to the Inertia services by calling
 ```php